-(i) NOTE: For information about the options, see the iDRAC Settings Utility Online Help.

-- 1. Under Enable NIC, select Enabled. - 2.
-From the NIC Selection drop-down menu, select one of the following ports based on the network requirement:

-(i) NOTE: This option is not available in MX platforms.

-• Dedicated - Enables the remote access device to use the dedicated network interface available on the Remote Access Controller (RAC).
+- i NOTE: For information about the options, see the iDRAC Settings Utility Online Help. - NOTE: While configuring network settings, Use DHCP to Obtain DNS Server Addresses, Use DHCPv6 to Obtain DNS Server Addresses, and Auto Config Domain Name options are enabled by default after updating iDRAC to release version 6.00.00.00.
+Also DNS Domain Name gets DHCP Domain name and older static domain name gets ignored after updating to version 6.00.00.00. - 1.
+Under Enable NIC, select Enabled. - 2.
+From the NIC Selection drop-down menu, select one of the following ports based on the network requirement: - i NOTE: This option is not available in MX platforms. - Dedicated Enables the remote access device to use the dedicated network interface available on the Remote Access Controller (RAC).
 This interface is not shared with the host operating system and routes the management traffic to a separate physical network, enabling it to be separated from the application traffic.